Skip to content

 Deprivation of Liberty Safeguards

-The Deprivation of Liberty Safeguards (“DOLS”) provide protection for vulnerable people, aged 18 and over who are accommodated in:
+The Deprivation of Liberty Safeguards (DOLS) provide protection for:

-It introduced some laws to protect these individuals and ensure that they are given every chance to make decisions for themselves.
+It introduced some laws to protect people and ensure that they are given every chance to make decisions for themselves.

-The MCA and DOLS provide that deprivation of liberty:
+The MCA and DOLS state that deprivation of liberty should be:

-• should be authorised only in cases where it is in the relevant person's best interests and is the only way to keep them safe
+• is the only way to keep them safe

-• should be for as short a time as possible, and
+• for as short a time as possible, and

-• should be only for a particular treatment plan or course of action
+• for a particular treatment plan or course of action

 Authorisation to deprive someone of their liberty